 Instagram should allow uploading video from computer

-Although there are some tools that will allow you upload videos to Instagram from computer, they are paid tools with a subscription fee except one.
+Although there are some tools that will allow you to upload videos to Instagram from a computer, they are paid tools with a subscription fee except one.
 I will share a few quick and free, and some paid, ways to do the same.

 Before you upload your video, make sure that it adheres to the following rules as prescribed by Instagram:

-- File size limit is 15 mb
+- File size limit is 100 MB

 - Playback length is capped at 60 seconds